Larry King Fast Facts

 1988 - Establishes the Larry King Cardiac Foundation to help those in need afford treatment.

-1989 - Is inducted in to the National Radio Hall of Fame.
+1989 - Is inducted into the National Radio Hall of Fame.

-1992 - National Association of Broadcasters - Broadcasting Hall of Fame induction
+1992 - National Association of Broadcasters - Broadcasting Hall of Fame induction.

-February 20, 1992 - Ross Perot announces his bid for in the 1992 presidential election on "Larry King Live".
+February 20, 1992 - Ross Perot announces his bid for in the 1992 presidential election on "Larry King Live."

 1992 - "Larry King Live Election Coverage 1992" wins a Peabody Award.

-November 9, 1993 - Vice President Al Gore and Ross Perot appear on "Larry King Live" to discuss NAFTA.
+November 9, 1993 - Vice President Al Gore and Perot appear on "Larry King Live" to discuss NAFTA.

 January 14, 1998 - Interviews death row inmate Karla Faye Tucker at the Mountain View Unit, Texas Department of Corrections.

-1999 - Wins a News and Documentary Emmy for Outstanding Interview/Interviewer for the show with Karla Faye Tucker.
+September 1999 - Wins a News and Documentary Emmy for Outstanding Interview/Interviewer for the show with Tucker.

 2007 - Fiftieth year in broadcasting.